 Assisting You Throughout Your Case

-Litigation – Our Role
+Litigation – My Role

-We provide updates to clients as their matter or case progresses.
-In litigation, there will be times that we will be working with you on nearly a daily basis to prepare for matters such as depositions.
+I provide updates to clients as their matter or case progresses.
+In litigation, there will be times that I will be working with you on nearly a daily basis to prepare for matters such as depositions.
 At other times, particularly when the “ball is in the other court” (such as when opposing counsel is preparing legal responses), there may be no new developments for a number of days or longer.

 In employment and injury cases, there will be opportunities to engage in meaningful settlement discussions with opposing counsel.
 Often the best time for these discussions is after significant discovery has taken place, so that each side knows the testimony and evidence likely to be introduced at trial.
-As experienced employment and injury attorneys, we will discuss with you the time or times that such discussions are likely to have the best result for you.
+As experienced employment and injury attorney, I will discuss with you the time or times that such discussions are likely to have the best result for you.

 Today, a large percentage of civil litigation cases go through voluntary or mandatory mediation.
 The mediation process can be a very productive process toward achieving a fair settlement.
 The mediator does not judge cases, nor is it the role of the mediator to tell the other side why they are likely to lose.
 Instead, mediators are neutral parties whose function is to help opposing parties come together, if possible, in reaching a settlement that each of them can accept.